 OVATION I Study.
-In February 2015, we announced that the U.S. Food and Drug Administration ("FDA") accepted, without objection, the Phase I dose-escalation clinical trial of GEN-1 in combination with the standard of care in neoadjuvant ovarian cancer (the "OVATION I Study").
+In February 2015, we announced that the U.S. Food and Drug Administration ("FDA") accepted, without objection, the Phase I doseescalation clinical trial of IMNN-001 in combination with the standard of care in neoadjuvant ovarian cancer (the "OVATION I Study").
+On September 30, 2015, we announced enrollment of the first patient in the OVATION I Study.
 The OVATION I Study was designed to:

-- (i) identify a safe, tolerable and therapeutically active dose of GEN-1 by recruiting and maximizing an immune response; - (ii) enroll three to six patients per dose level and evaluate safety and efficacy; and - (iii) attempt to define an optimal dose for a follow-on Phase I/II study.
+- (i) identify a safe, tolerable, and therapeutically active dose of IMNN-001 by recruiting and maximizing an immune response; - (ii) enroll three to six patients per dose level and evaluate safety and efficacy; and - (iii) attempt to define an optimal dose for a follow-on Phase I/II study.

-In addition, the OVATION I Study established a unique opportunity to assess how cytokine-based compounds such as GEN-1, directly affect ovarian cancer cells and the tumor microenvironment in newly diagnosed ovarian cancer patients.
-The study was designed to characterize the nature of the immune response triggered by GEN-1 at various levels of the patients' immune system, including:
+In addition, the OVATION I Study established a unique opportunity to assess how cytokine-based compounds such as IMNN-001, directly affect ovarian cancer cells and the tumor microenvironment in newly diagnosed ovarian cancer patients.
+The study was designed to characterize the nature of the immune response triggered by IMNN-001 at various levels of the patients' immune system, including:

-- Infiltration of cancer fighting T-cell lymphocytes into primary tumor and tumor microenvironment including peritoneal cavity, which is the primary site of metastasis of ovarian cancer; - Changes in local and systemic levels of immuno-stimulatory and immunosuppressive cytokines associated with tumor suppression and growth, respectively; and - Expression profile of a comprehensive panel of immune related genes in pre-treatment and GEN-1-treated tumor tissue.
+- Infiltration of cancer fighting T-cell lymphocytes into primary tumor and tumor microenvironment including peritoneal cavity, which is the primary site of metastasis of ovarian cancer; - Changes in local and systemic levels of immuno-stimulatory and immune-suppressive cytokines associated with tumor suppression and growth, respectively; and - Expression profile of a comprehensive panel of immune related genes in pre-treatment and IMNN-001-treated tumor tissue.

 We initiated the OVATION I Study at four clinical sites at the University of Alabama at Birmingham, Oklahoma University Medical Center, Washington University in St. Louis, and the Medical College of Wisconsin.
 During 2016 and 2017, we announced data from the first fourteen patients in the OVATION I Study.
-On October 3, 2017, we announced positive clinical data from the first fourteen patients who completed treatment in the OVATION I Study.
-GEN-1 plus standard chemotherapy produced no dose limiting toxicities and positive dose dependent efficacy signals which correlate well with positive surgical outcomes as summarized below:
+On October 3, 2017, we announced final translational research and clinical data from the OVATION I Study.